 Infinity is well respected in the industry for delivering an outstanding massage.
-It's probably most well known for their ability to pack into each model all the latest features, technology, and engineering.
+It's probably most well known for its ability to pack into each model all the latest features, technology, and engineering.

 They literally leave no stone unturned.
 From head to toe, you get the latest in rollers, compression, air cells, and twist.
 The Altera is no exception.

-The super long 49-inch L-track roller system delivers a deep, intense massage from neck to the backs of the thighs, so you get deep relief from the crown of your head, through the neck, back, buttocks, and hamstrings.
+The super-long 49-inch L-track roller system delivers a deep, intense massage from the neck to the backs of the thighs, so you get deep relief from the crown of your head, through the neck, back, buttocks, and hamstrings.

 It's serious about full body massage action, deeper and more comprehensive than most.

-There are four rollers mounted on the track, knows as a quad-head system.
+There are four rollers mounted on the track, known as a quad-head system.
 The benefit of the quad track is that the heads can get to a broader range of your back area.

 It's like a quad ATV as opposed to a motorcycle.
 Think of that quad rolling over your back as opposed to the two-wheeled motorcycle, which would only be able to reach a smaller area along a straight line.

 This is a feature you'll find in the top-of-the-line models.

 The S-track system is basically a backrest that follows the curvature of your back and spine, neither of which are completely flat or in the shape of a straight line.

 It was designed to conform to the natural curves of our backs so that the rollers can go deep into the muscles along the spine and stick to the back.
 So, if you curve, the rollers curve with you instead of sticking to their own line.